 What are some examples from the work you've done with Multnomah County youths so far?

 We start by getting to know our new juvenile participants.
-What is his or her history?
-What's already happening in the youth's life that's likely be helpful (or harmful) as he or she strives for change?
+What is their history?
+What's already happening in the youth's life that's likely be helpful (or harmful) as they strive for change?
 Who are the people around this young person, and are there standout supports?

 Next, we help youths give voice to their personal passions.
 What kind of positive change are they most passionate about?
 Some youths may go to work planting trees in their community, while others might help make hot meals for the homeless.